Magni (motorcycle): Magni-Guzzi Giappone 52

 The Giappone 52 (Japan 52) was a limited edition produced in 1998 to mark the 50th anniversary of Magni's Japanese importer, Fukuda Motors, and to commemorate 20 years of the Magni company.
 The machine was a fully faired version of the Sfida, using the 2-valve 1064 cc engine with Weber Marelli fuel injection.
 The model is recognisable from the bulges in the fairing that cover the cylinder heads.
 52 examples of the model were made.

 Magni-Suzuki Sport 1200 S

-Styled to resemble the iconic MV Agusts 750S, the Sport 1200 S used an engine from the Suzuki 1,200 cc Bandit.
+Styled to resemble the iconic MV Agusta 750S, the Sport 1200 S used an engine from the Suzuki 1,200 cc Bandit.
 The engine was housed in a Magni twin-shock frame.
 The swinging arm was from a Suzuki GSX 1200 Inazuma (a retro styled version of the Bandit) and Cerani forks and Brembo four-piston calipers and twin discs were fitted to the front end.
 A tank, seat and exhausts resembling the 750S items and chrome mudguards were fitted.
 The instruments, wheels, switchgear and master cylinders were from the Bandit.
 10 of these models were produced.